ZoroUchiha35/First-PHP-login-form/README.md

 # First-PHP-login-form
-- Used Xampp for the php to work
+- Used Xampp for the php to work and Sublime Text for Coding
 - Still on the introduction

 #Which is which